Hunting Butts 14 October 1979

 Tidenham Tunnel 18 August 1984

 The southern portal of Tidenham Tunnel pictured on 18 August 1984, just a few years after the line closed, and long before the surrounding vegetation virtually completely obscured the view.
-Also, since this picture was taken, the inevitable fence has been erected to prevent unautorised access.
+Also, since this picture was taken, the inevitable fence has been erected to prevent unauthorized access.

 Bank Top (Swinefleet Peat Railway) 1 September 2002

 Track reclamation underway at Bank Top on the Swinefleet Peat Railway on 1 September 2002.
-The 3 ft gauge line had closed earlier that year, and although the trackwork was still largely intact when I visited, a start has obviously be made to recover the materials.
+The 3 ft gauge line had closed two years earlier, and although the trackwork was still largely intact when I visited, a start has obviously be made to recover the materials.
 Bank Top was the main depot, midway between the peat works (which had good road access) and the peat workings out on the moors.
 The remains of the refueling depot can be seen on the left in this view, amongst which Motor Rail 0-4-0 diesel 40s302 was dumped.
 The still intact 'main line' is virtually hidden in the gravel, but runs along the right hand side of the roadway here, with the junction for the line leading across Goole Moors by the gap in the machinery.

 Top Bank (Swinefleet Peat Railway) 1 September 2002